istio/istio/mixer/doc/devel/development.md

 bazel build ...:all
 ```

-This should figure out what it needs to do and not need any input from you.
+This figures out what it needs to do and does not need any input from you.
 You can delete any build artifacts with:

 ```